 error: Could not compile `functions`.

 The let y = 6 statement does not return a value, so there isn’t anything for x to bind to.
-This is different than in other languages like C and Ruby where the assignment returns the value of the assignment.
-In those languages, we can write x = y = 6 and have both x and y have the value 6; that is not the case in Rust.
+This is different than in other languages, such as C and Ruby where the assignment returns the value of the assignment.
+In those languages, you can write x = y = 6 and have both x and y have the value 6; that is not the case in Rust.

-Expressions are code that evaluate to something, and make up most of the rest of the code that you will write in Rust.
-Consider a simple math operation, like this:
+Expressions are code that evaluate to something and make up most of the rest of the code that you’ll write in Rust.
+Consider a simple math operation, such as 5 + 6, which

-5 + 6

-This is an expression, and evaluating it results in the value 11.
-Expressions can be part of statements— in the previous example that had the statement let y = 6;, 6 is an expression that evaluates to the value 6.
+is an expression that evaluates to the value 11.
+Expressions can be part of statements: in the previous example that had the statement let y = 6;, 6 is an expression that evaluates to the value 6.
 Calling a function is an expression.
 Calling a macro is an expression.
 The block that we use to create new scopes, {}, is an expression, for example:

 Filename: src/main.rs